Allan Gregg: Pollster

 After the campaign, Gregg left public life for a time.
 He quit Decima, and sold his share of the company for millions of dollars.
-He cut his hair, and turned to a more reserved form of dress.

 After a year off, he founded a new company, The Strategic Counsel, a market research and consulting firm, but one geared towards business rather than politics.
 He returned to the public eye as a columnist in Maclean's magazine and a frequent pundit on the Canadian Broadcasting Corporation news for several years.

 Gregg also had a weekly television show, Allan Gregg in Conversation with... on the public broadcaster TVOntario.
 Its format was a half-hour, in-depth interview format, in which the subject of the interview was usually an author or intellectual discussing a current release.
 The format differed from traditional interview programs in that it included more comments from the interviewer (Gregg) than is usually the case.
 After several years of production TVO cancelled the program.

 In 2001, he strongly denounced negative campaigning in a lecture at the School of Journalism and Communication at Carleton University, saying that it would destroy politics as we know it and "invite totally unaccountable forces" to "influence society without the countervailing force of representative democracy".

 Personal life

-Gregg was born in 1952 and has three children; Christian (b.
+Gregg was born in 1949 and has three children; Christian (b.
 1975), Allanah (b.
 1986), and Connor (b.
 1988); his wife Marjorie died in 1995.